telepilotco/n8n-nodes-telepilot/LOG.md

 ## 2023-05-16
 	* logging in, closing session and deleting database is working in community node
 	* TODO: handle connection correctly, when session was already initiated and user is already logged in

+## 2023-05-19
+	* project is built and published in npm-registry